This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 Since the publication of “Bitcoin: A Peer-to-Peer Electronic Cash System” in 2008, international money transfers, although constituting a smaller portion of cross-border payments, have emerged as one of the most promising use cases for crypto.

-The initial assumption was that remittance users were experiencing exorbitant fees and subpar services from traditional players like Western Union.
+The initial assumption was that remittance users were incurring exorbitant fees and receiving subpar service from traditional players like Western Union.
 The prospect of an almost cost-free and instantaneous blockchain-based solution appeared to be a much-needed relief.
 Additionally, it presented an opportunity for affluent individuals in Western countries to showcase their efforts toward promoting financial inclusion in developing nations.

 Subsequently, many startups received funding to test this hypothesis with consumers and partner with money transfer operators (MTOs).
 Additionally, one country recognized this as a national priority and encouraged its citizens to explore cryptocurrency-based remittances.